 - Lessee issues — If the buyer is a commercial landlord, it’s important to examine the leases for all of the tenants.
 The impending loss of a “magnet” tenant can seriously deplete the value of the entire property.
 Leases are also an issue in transactions involving residential apartment buildings and condominium complexes, where we have significant experience.

 When you retain our services for your commercial closing, you get a knowledgeable and detail-oriented team that is meticulous about avoiding mistakes and creative in crafting solutions.

 Contact a responsive real estate attorney in Broward County for your home closing

 The Law Office of Tania Sayegh Bartolini, P.A. provides reliable legal guidance for commercial real estate closings in Fort Lauderdale and Broward County, Florida.
-To schedule a free consultation, call 954-603-1865 or contact us online today.
+To schedule a consultation, call 954-603-1865 or contact us online today.